 Subtask Description Reference Management Context Specify the O or OU level in the eDirectory tree where you want to create the management context.
 Creating a DFS Management Context Specify one or two servers where you want to host an instance of the VLDB service for the context.
 Specify the directory path where you want to locate the VLDB database file on the replica sites.
-Run VLDB service on , , , , , , , , , , , , , , , , , , , , Creating a DFS Management Context server restart Clustering the VLDB Service Disable this option when clustering the VLDB service, or if you want to start the service manually.
+Run VLDB service on Select this option if you want the VLDB Creating a DFS Management Context server restart service to start automatically whenever you reboot its replica server.
+Clustering the VLDB Service Disable this option when clustering the VLDB service, or if you want to start the service manually.